WenRuan/AmericanAVK/AVK_Project/README.md

 ### Additional Note
 _Please do not delete the assets folder content_.
 If you explicitly deleted the files, then please choose *Build*->*Rebuild* from menu to re-download the deleted model files into assets folder.

+-- The icons that were used in this app and the credits are mentioned below -- The 'Browse', 'History', and 'Settings' icons are all made by <a href="https://www.flaticon.com/authors/freepik" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>
+The 'Hydrant' icon is made <a href="https://www.flaticon.com/authors/xnimrodx" title="xnimrodx">xnimrodx</a> from <a href="https://www.flaticon.com/" title="Flaticon"> www.flaticon.com</a>